 Gender identities are complex, and the words we use to talk about gender are constantly evolving.
 Whether or not you spend a lot of time in a gender-ambiguous world, as a business-owner, you need to know that it's important to be aware of the different ways people can gender identify, and that it's even more important to respect those identities.
 It's not always easy to discern someone's gender identity by sight, so here are three different ways I've gone about determining how my clients identify in a subtle, respectful way…

-When we talk to vendors about doing sponsored posts, we often hear them say that they don't want to do a posts that's sponsored — they'd rather be featured in "real" editorial content, in the form of a wedding porn post.
+When we talk to vendors about doing sponsored posts, we often hear them say that they don't want to do a posts that's sponsored — they'd rather be featured in "real" editorial content, in the form of a wedding porn photo posts.
 So, here's the question: from a vendor's perspective, which kind of post performs better?
 Is it better for a business to have a wedding they worked on featured on a blog, or to do a sponsored post on a blog?

 Last fall, I spoke in Las Vegas at Wedding MBA, the largest educational event dedicated to the business side of the wedding business.
 This fall, I attended XOXO Festival, a tiny conference in Portland, OR for people who make things online.
 The two experiences were vastly different, and clarified for much for me about the two worlds I divide my time between, and my role in each of them.